-Please see https://cat.org.uk/courses-and-training/graduate-school/studying/students/ for the Programme Specification and separate Module Specifications.
+Please see https://cat.org.uk/courses-and-training/graduate-school/studying/students/ for the Programme specification and separate module specifications.

-The programme can be studied at distance or on-site at CAT.
-We offer 'blended learning', which means that each module is offered both on site and at distance, and all students, regardless of whether they choose to attend onsite or learn from distance, are supported through the virtual learning environment, Canvas, which is the key online resource.
+The programme can be studied on-site at CAT or at distance.
+We offer 'blended learning', which means that each module is offered on site and at distance, and all students, regardless of whether they choose to attend onsite or learn from distance, are supported through the virtual learning environment, Canvas, which is accessed online.

-You will be allocated a Personal Tutor and this person will be the first point of contact for academic queries.
-During the introductory (double) module in September and November, your Personal Twill also encourage you to submit drafts of your work for formative feedback prior to submission.
-Your Personal Tutor will also arrange tutorials during the year, including one-to-one personal development planning tutorials twice a year.
+You will be allocated a personal tutor and this person will be the first point of contact for academic queries.
+During the introductory module in September and November, your personal tutor will also encourage you to submit drafts of your work for formative feedback prior to submission.
+Your personal tutor will also arrange tutorials over the year, including one-to-one personal development planning tutorials twice a year.

 In addition, you will have access to the Student Support Officers (SSOs), who can assist you in arranging module choices, submitting work and other non-academic queries.
-Other support staff are available, including our Chaplain (Frances Hill).
+Other support staff are available including our Chaplain (Frances Hill).

-The programme will be taught by the members of staff listed in Table 1, which summarises each person's areas of research focus alongside the modules these specialisms are used as part of the curriculum.
+The programme will be taught by the members of staff listed in Table 1, which summarises each person's areas of specialism and in which modules these specialisms are used as part of the curriculum.